-20 Best Xbox Series X/S RPG Shooter Games of All Time - Gameranx
+22 Best Xbox Series X/S RPG Shooter Games of All Time - Gameranx

 Just like other games on this list, Warframe is a shooter RPG set in space.
 But instead of playing as a human tasked with saving the last shelter of humanity, you play as an alien.
 You are a Tenno, an ancient warrior waking up far into Earth’s future, as a war in the planetary system is raging.

 To fight this galactic war, the Tenno use Warframes, biomechanical combat units with improved abilities.
 As you control a Warframe, your goal is to improve it to ultimately win the war.
-Warframe supports cross-play and cross-save, including on mobile.
-The game is geared towards online play, so you can team up with friends to slaughter some aliens across all platforms.
+Warframe announced that the game will support cross-play and cross-save, including on mobile.
+The game is geared towards online play, so you will be able to team up with friends to slaughter some aliens across all platforms.
+These features are still in development at the time of this writing.

 #14 Remnant From the Ashes